Special feature: Easily understand air pollution

 Excessive burning of fossil fuels

-One of the main causes is the excessive combustion of fuels such as coal, oil and natural gas.
-This releases dangerous gases such as nitrogen oxides, carbon dioxide, and sulfur into the air.
+One of the main causes is the excessive burning of fuels such as coal, oil and natural gas.
+This releases dangerous gases into the air such as nitrogen oxides, carbon dioxide, and sulfur.
 Domestic heating is a major contributor to this pollution, as well as automobile traffic and industries.

 Agricultural activities

 Agriculture is essential in France, but also has its negative aspects.
-The main sources of air pollution from agriculture are intensive animal husbandry, which produces methane (which leads to the production of ozone), as well as the burning of agricultural waste in the open air.
+The main sources of air pollution from agriculture are intensive livestock farming, which produces methane (which leads to ozone production), as well as the burning of agricultural waste in the open air.

 6. What are the natural causes of air pollution?

-It may be surprising, but nature can also play a (sometimes important) role in the quality of outdoor air.
+This may be surprising, but nature can also play a role (sometimes important) on the quality of outdoor air.

-Forest fires, volcanic eruptions, sandstorms, and certain weather conditions are all events that can also lead to pollution spikes.
+Forest fires, volcanic eruptions, sandstorms, and certain weather conditions are all events that can also lead to pollution peaks.

-In France, pollution episodes are sometimes caused by dust blown from the Sahara desert.
-These dust episodes can be serious for a young child, an elderly person, a pregnant person or a person with a lung condition.
+In France, episodes of pollution are sometimes caused by dust blown from the Sahara Desert.
+These episodes of dust can be serious for a young child, an elderly person, a pregnant person or a person suffering from a lung condition.

-Certain natural elements also, such as pollen, are not pollutants but will considerably influence air quality for a large part of the French population.
+Certain natural elements also, such as pollen, are not pollutants but will considerably influence the quality of the air for a large part of the French population.

-But nature can just as much improve outdoor air quality, depending on different weather conditions.
+But nature can also improve outdoor air quality, depending on different weather conditions.

 7. The influence of meteorological conditions on air quality.

-Weather and outside weather greatly affect air quality.
+Weather and outdoor weather significantly affect air quality.

-So, when, for example, you want to practice outdoor sports, trusting the weather conditions can also be a good starting point:
+So, when for example you want to practice sports outdoors, relying on the weather conditions can also be a good starting point:

 The influence of the sun on air quality